Using The Text/HTML Editor: Atto

 Manage Embedded Files

-This interface allows you to interact with and remove files relevant to this resource or activity.
-If a file has been previously uploaded and removed from a page it can still be found here to re-reference, remove or modify–your choice.
+The Manage embedded files button allows you to add, remove, and override files relevant to the resource or activity.
+A file that has been previously uploaded and removed from the activity or resource can still be found here to re-reference, remove or modify.

 Appearance: